-In Enterococcus faecalis, several virulence factors and genes contribute to its pathogenicity.
+In E. faecalis, several virulence factors and genes contribute to its pathogenicity.
 One of the most important factors is the adhesion.
 E. faecalis expresses surface adhesins that enhance its adherence to and colonisation of urinary tract epithelium, thus facilitating the establishment of infection in the host.
 Two major adhesins produced by this organism include aggregation substance (Agg), a surface protein expressed in response to a pheromone that mediates adherence of E. faecalis to renal epithelial cells.
 The second major adhesin involved in bacterial adherence to collagen is the E. faecalis collagen-binding protein (Ace).
 Both adhesins (Agg and Ace) play crucial roles in adherence to and colonisation of host tissues (Hashem et al., 2021).

-Biofilm formation in the Urinary tract.
+Biofilm formation in the urinary tract.

-E faecalis can also form a biofilm on the mucosal surfaces of the urinary tract, which protects it from host immune defences and antibiotics.
+E. faecalis can also form a biofilm on the mucosal surfaces of the urinary tract, which protects it from host immune defences and antibiotics.
 The biofilm ability of the organism enables evasion of the host defences and enhances bacterial virulence and antibiotic tolerance (Ch’ng et al., 2018).
 Ch’ng et al. highlighted the four stages of biofilm development by E. faecalis: attachment, facilitated by surface adhesins (Agg, Esp proteases, and glycolipids); once securely attached, bacterial multiplication, secretion, and the formation of a biofilm matrix follow.
 The matrix then matures by producing extracellular matrix components, including extracellular DNA, glycoproteins, polysaccharides, modified lipids, lipoteichoic acid, and proteases.
 As the microcolony expands and develops, it faces challenges such as limited nutrients, overcrowding, low oxygen levels, and waste buildup, resulting in environmental stress (Ch’ng et al., 2018).
 The stress response during biofilm development shifts gene expression from maturation to dispersal.
 This leads to the breakdown of the biofilm's microcolony wall, allowing the newly formed bacteria to produce a thick film that is difficult to penetrate and from which they can escape to form new colonies (Codelia-Anjum et al., 2023).
 Adherence and biofilm formation seem to be distinguishing features of Enterococcus spp., and they are associated with the ability to cause infection, particularly in urinary tract isolates.
 Biofilms pose further difficulties in treatment, as they establish a commensal relationship with other isolates and cause polymicrobial colonisation, especially with E. coli (Ch’ng et al., 2018).

-Tien et al. (2017) studied the immunomodulatory strategies used by Enterococcus faecalis.
+Tien et al. (2017) studied the immunomodulatory strategies used by E. faecalis.
 They discovered its ability to impair macrophage recruitment and activation by blocking nuclear factor kappa B (NF-κB) signalling pathways.
 The study also emphasised the role of the gelatinase secreted by E. faecalis in degrading complement components C3, C3a, and C5a, thereby aiding evasion of the host's innate immune response.
 Furthermore, the researchers investigated the combined interactions between E. faecalis and other microbial species in catheter-associated urinary tract infections (CAUTIs).
-Their results showed that polymicrobial CAUTIs involving both E. faecalis and Escherichia coli had significantly fewer macrophages than infections caused by E. coli alone, indicating a cooperative mechanism that enhances immune evasion.
+Their results showed that polymicrobial CAUTIs involving both E. faecalis and E. coli had significantly fewer macrophages than infections caused by E. coli alone, indicating a cooperative mechanism that enhances immune evasion.

 Gelatinase (GelE).